felixlopz/hubrise-test-task/content/apps/mynober/en/map-ref-codes.md

 position: 3
 layout: documentation
 meta:
-  title: Map Ref Codes | MynOber Cloud | HubRise
+  title: Map Ref Codes | MynOber | HubRise
   description: Instructions to map MynOber product ref codes with other apps after connecting your EPOS with HubRise.
 Connect apps and synchronise your data.
 ---